-The death of a loved one at work can be hard both emotionally and financially.
+The death of a loved one at work can be devastating both emotionally and financially.
 And it can be especially painful when that death could have been prevented.

 If your loved one has passed away due to a preventable accident or intentional harm at work, speak with the team at Monast Law Office.
 We’re here to help you seek justice and fair compensation for your loss and will do everything we can to make your life a little easier at this difficult time.